 Care and health

-But still some individuals develop the following pathologies:
+But still, some individuals develop the following pathologies:

-How and what to feed the pet
+How and what to feed a pet

 - raw river fish;